NISH1001/NISH1001.github.io/_posts/2019-05-29-breaking-out-of-loop.markdown

 to find something for self satisfaction.
 Maybe we are sleepwalking through our routine, monotone streams of life.
 The hectic days when you are stressed out and feel like you could sleep for eternity.
 Maybe we are in a rut.
 I don't know, At least, I have formed few habits, out of which calisthenics is one!
 I have started to feel my body and the mind.
 I can tell if there is no sync between them.
-Sometimes there are lazy times where I don't do exercises and just go out and eat whatever I want.
+Sometimes there are lazy times when I don't do exercises and just go out and eat whatever I want.
 But most of the time, I love the idea that your body should be in your total physical control .
 I have regularized my sleep cycle to have 8 hours of sleep per day.
 I have really experimented on this.
 In the past, I was only able to hit